 - If the flashback is necessary, can the reader see the action as if it were happening in the present?

 - Is the opening of the flashback as interesting or compelling as the beginning of a novel or story?

 - Does the flashback enhance the reader’s experience of the story as a whole?

 One potential pitfall of the flashback is delivering it in a passive, telling way, regurgitation of information the writer thinks the reader needs to know.

 How do we deliver that information in the right way?

 The answer: bring the past into the present.
 Make it immediate.
-Allow the reader to witness that past scene.
-Here are a few ways you can do that:

 A useful tool to make scenes more immediate is dialogue.
 All forms of dialogue create an immediate scene.
 Action is taking place before our eyes.